AndreasFaust/gatsby-plugin-htaccess/README.md

 },
 ```

-If you want to automatically integrate the Gatsby-redirects,
+If you want to automatically integrate the Gatsby-redirects, you should generally go with [gatsby-plugin-htaccess-redirects](https://github.com/GatsbyCentral/gatsby-plugin-htaccess-redirects).

 ### Custom Rules